saketh-05/zomato-restaurants/README.md

 # Project Guide to Test

+## Functionalities implemented
+- Restaurant Search by ID
+- Restaurant Search by Name
+- Restaurant Search by Location
+- Restaurants List with pagination

 ## Prerequisites
 Before running the project, ensure you have the following installed:
 - ✅ Node.js (Download: https://nodejs.org/)